sree-r-one/SWE5006/documentation/Proposals.md

+# Food Recommender System
+A lot of people are having a tough time having a healthy life, including maintaining weight and an active lifestyle.

+The application can have the following features
+- user inputs the current weight and target weight.
+- Application will analyse and suggest a workout schedule and food (based on preferences)
+- User can also get recommendations on what can be done and motivation
+- Gamification
+- Helpful activities

 # Dashboard Application

 A tool to visualise the different types of data and auto generate reports for a company XYZ